Submission Guide

 2. REVIEW: After you submit the application, our technical team will review it in detail against all the indicators of the DPG Standard to ensure adherence.

 3. RESULT: If your application meets all the requirements of the DPG Standard, it is recognised as a digital public good and featured on the DPG Registry.
-The DPG owner then joins the DPG practitioner community.
+The DPG owner then joins the DPG Product Owners community.

-4. VALIDITY: DPG status is valid for a period of one year from its approval.
-This is to ensure that all solutions comply with the latest version of the DPG Standard.
-All applications undergo an automatic review process at the end of the year.
+4. VALIDITY: DPG status is valid for one year from its approval.
+This is to ensure that all solutions, including any changes that may have been following the original application process, continue to comply with the DPG Standard.
+All applications undergo an annual renewal process.
 In case certain parameters have changed or further clarifications are needed, the review team will reach out over email.

-5. EXPIRY: In case the solution fails to meet the DPG Standard even after your response, or there is no response received, the solution will be marked as ‘Expired’ and be removed from the DPG Registry.
+5. EXPIRY: In case the solution fails to continue to meet the DPG Standard, or there is no response received, the solution will be marked as ‘Expired’ and be removed from the DPG Registry.

 The information you provide will be in the public domain and licensed as such (currently through the Unlicense).
 Your name and contact information will remain private.